queens-py/queens/doc/source/tutorials.onboarding.rst

    `additional extensions <https://thedeveloperspace.com/10-essential-vs-code-extensions-for-python-
    development-in-2024/>`_.

-   For VS Code, we further recommend adding the following settings to your :code:`~/.config/Code/User/settings.json` after finding out the path to your QUEENS environment via :code:`conda info --envs`:
+   *Optional*: For VS Code, we further recommend adding the following settings to your :code:`~/.config/Code/User/settings.json` after finding out the path to your QUEENS environment via :code:`conda info --envs`: